DHTMLX/scheduler-docs/data/api/scheduler_occurrence_timestamp_in_utc_config.md

 @template:	api_config
 @descr:
 {{note
 Watch out!
-The option is intended for 'newborn' schedulers and won't affect the already running ones.
+The option is intended for 'newborn' schedulers with no existing recurring events.
+Applying to the scheduler with already existing recurring events will break them.
 }}
 - If the option is enabled, timestamps of events are stored as UNIX time.
 - The option is available from version 3.5.